-ABR 274 ABR Co-op Education II Level | Prerequisites: ABR 174 and Consent r
+ABR 274 ABR Co-op Education II.

-Level I Prerequisites: ABR 174 and Consent required 0 lecture, 0 lab, 0 clinical, 120 other, 120 total contact hours
+Level I Prerequisites: ABR 174.and Consent required O lecture, O lab, O clinical, 120 other, 120 total contact hours

 In this course, students gain skills from a new experience in an approved, compensated, industry-related position.
 Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.
 This is the second of two Co-op courses.